raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 With a paddleboard it is a much simpler affair with one longer single blade paddle.

-### Which is faster: Kayak or Paddleboard?
+### Are Kayaks or Paddleboard fast?
+Which one is the fastest?

-Most people would agree that kayaks outperform paddleboards in many situations.
-This is not to say that paddleboards are slow, it is just an indication that if you are looking for speed on its own then a paddleboard may not be the best choice for you.
+Most people would agree that kayaks outperform paddleboards in many situations in terms of speed.
+This is not to say that paddleboards are slow, it’s an indication that if you are looking for speed on its own then a paddleboard may not be the best choice for you.

+With a Kayak you can expect to get up to 2.6 knots (2-3mph).
+With a paddleboard you can expect to get up 3-4  knots (around 3 mph)

 ### Which is faster to learn?
 Kayaking or Paddleboarding?